scotty95tx/intellicam/README.md

 # intellicam
-Creating website using HTML and CSS, modeled from design created on figma Can view sit deployed at https://intellicam.netlify.app/
+Creating website using HTML and CSS, modeled from design created on figma.
+Site can be viewed at https://intellicam.netlify.app/